sapphiredev/framework/README.md

 ## Buy us some doughnuts

 Sapphire Project is and always will be open source, even if we don't get donations.
 That being said, we know there are amazing people who may still want to donate just to show their appreciation.
-Thanks you very much in advance!
+Thank you very much in advance!

 We accept donations through Open Collective, Ko-fi, Paypal, Patreon and GitHub Sponsorships.
 You can use the buttons below to donate through your method of choice.